-Also called plantar fasciitis or heel spur syndrome, heel pain is a condition caused by various factors, such as nerve irritation, stress fracture, arthritis, tendonitis, or a cyst.
+Heel pain, including conditions like plantar fasciitis or heel spur syndrome, can be caused by various factors such as nerve irritation, stress fracture, arthritis, tendonitis, or a cyst.
+Plantar fasciitis is one type of heel pain, specifically caused by inflammation of the plantar fascia.

 Since so many factors can cause heel pain, it is essential to have a doctor diagnose it correctly.
 A foot and ankle surgeon will examine your heel and determine the underlying sources of the pain you are experiencing.

 This condition has many different causes.
-Generally, however, it is due to faulty biometrics that places excessive stress on your heel and the soft tissues attached to it.
+Generally, however, it is due to faulty biomechanics that place excessive stress on your heel and the soft tissues attached to it.
 This stress may stem from a bruise or injury incurred while running, walking, or jumping on a hard surface.
 It can also result from being overweight or wearing poorly made footwear.

-Most people who start to experience heel pain try resting to ease the pain.
-If the pain persists, however, you need to schedule an appointment with your doctor or a podiatrist.
-This is especially important if you notice swelling and/or redness in your heel, start to feel severe pain or are unable to walk due to the pain.
+If the pain persists, you need to schedule an appointment with a doctor or a podiatrist.
+This is especially important if you notice swelling and/or redness in your heel, start to feel severe pain, or are unable to walk due to the pain.

 A podiatrist will examine your heel and may even perform an X-ray to rule out bone problems.
 Treatment might involve injectable or oral anti-inflammatory medication, strapping or taping, shoe recommendations, exercise, or orthotic devices.
 He may also recommend physical therapy in conjunction with any of these options.